 There’s a time and place for both a geographic map and a simplified diagram of service, and I felt that these on-platform displays were definitely a case for a diagram.

-Geographic accuracy and a faithful depiction of the terminals loop make a full map a good tool for understanding the system and planning a trip in advance, but very hard to scan and comprehend in just a few seconds.
+Geographic accuracy and a faithful depiction of the terminals loop make a full map a good tool for understanding the system and planning a trip in advance, but difficult to scan and comprehend in just a few seconds.
 In contrast, the on-screen diagrams serve an audience who may be rushing into the station right as the train pulls up and need to know immediately whether to get on or not.

 However, transforming a map to a diagram inherently requires removing information and detail – even fudging the truth about how the system works in the service of greater clarity.